Do I need a permit or reservation to visit Mount Rainier?

 Scattering of ashes at any location above 10,000 ft will be dispersed as airborne, and not into crevasses, vents, on to snow, glacial ice, or any ground surface.

-Applications must be submitted at least four weeks before the requested date.
+Applications should be submitted at least four weeks before the requested date.
 Please contact the Permit Coordinator via email if expediting of your application is requested (less than four weeks advanced submission).

 Permit for Military Activities